dotnet/machinelearning-samples/samples/csharp/end-to-end-apps/Forecasting-Sales/README.md

 ```

 In the following steps, we will build the pipeline transformations, specify which trainer/algorithm to use, evaluate the models, and test their predictions.
-This is where the steps start to differ between the [**Regression**](#2-regression-create-the-pipeline) and [**Time Series**](#6-time-series-create-the-pipeline) samples - the remainder of this walkthrough each of these algorithms separately.
+This is where the steps start to differ between the [**Regression**](#2-regression-create-the-pipeline) and [**Time Series**](#6-time-series-create-the-pipeline) samples - the remainder of this walkthrough looks at each of these algorithms separately.

 #### 2. Regression: Create the Pipeline